tinybagel/great_gatsbys/_pages/paint.md

 >Do Not Throw Away Your Shot.
 Watercolour and ink.
 I love you, Lin-Manuel Miranda.
 God bless.

 ![Luna moth](/great_gatsbys/_pages/IMG_0835 (1).JPG)
 >Luna Moth.
 Watercoulour on watercolour paper.
-Writing done in metallic amrkers on cardboard page.
+Writing done in metallic markers on cardboard page.

 ![Rose](/great_gatsbys/_pages/IMG_1183 (1).JPG)
 >And The Roses Were Humbled.
 Tempera paint, in shades and tints of the pink(Yes!
 Even the really dark or light colors are a variation of the starter shade of pink!).
 Based on The Little Prince.